jabez007/gopher-coding-guidebook/phase1-fundamentals/01-todo-cli/02-flows-functions/README.md

 - **Switch Statement**: Handle multiple possible conditions more cleanly than multiple `if-else` `if-else` statements.
   - The `switch` statement automatically breaks after each case (no `break` keyword needed like in JavaScript).
   - Instead Go has the `fallthrough` keyword which allows one condition to execute multiple cases (similar to not using `break` or `return` in JavaScript).
-  - Go also allows switch statements without a condition, which is equivalent to switch true.
-This can be used over long if-else chains for complex conditions.
+  - Go also allows `switch` statements without a condition, which is equivalent to `switch true`.
+This can be used over long `if-else` chains for complex conditions.

 ### Functions